Skip to main content

 • Ineffective assistance of counsel

-• Substantial evidence – if the appeal argues that the court’s decision was not supported by substantial evidence
+• Substantial evidence: If the appeal argues that the court’s decision was not supported by substantial evidence, e.g. rational jurors would have found reasonable doubt.

-An error by the judge is not automatically grounds to file an appeal.
-The error must also have caused substantial harm to the defendant.
+An error by the sentencing judge is not automatically grounds to file an appeal.
+The error must also have caused you substantial harm.
 Prejudicial errors are those that affect the outcome or sentencing.

-If the appellate court agrees with the defendant, they may be able to reverse the decision or send it back to the lower court to be retried based on the appellate decision.
+If the appellate court agrees with you, they may be able to reverse the decision or send it back to the lower court for you to be re-sentenced based on the appellate court’s instructions.
 The court of appeals is generally a final determination of the issue.

-The only option after the court of appeals is to file a petition to have the case heard by the Supreme Court, which is generally only granted for important legal issues or where there is a split in the lower courts.
+The only option after the court of appeals is to file a petition to have the case heard by your state’s Supreme Court, which is generally only granted for critical legal issues or where there is a split in the lower courts.
 Unlike courts of appeal, the highest court for a jurisdiction is typically not required to take up any particular appeal.

 There is a limited amount of time to appeal the trial court’s decision.
 If you wait too long to file an appeal, it may be too late to challenge the sentence.
 The deadlines to appeal vary by state.
-In most states, the deadline is 30 days but some states may provide more time to file an appeal.
-In federal court, the defendant only has 14 days after the entry of judgment to file a notice of appeal.
+In most states, the deadline is 30 days, but some states may provide more time to file an appeal.
+In federal court, defendants only have 14 days to file a notice of appeal.
 Talk to your criminal defense lawyer to make sure you file the notice of appeal in time.

 Sentencing Errors

 Judges may have some discretion when it comes to sentencing.
-However, most judges are supposed to follow state-issued guidelines to provide fair sentencing based on the defendant’s case.
-If the judge goes outside the guidelines or makes a mistake in classifying the defendant, the defendant may have grounds to appeal the sentence.
-After the defendant files a motion for resentencing, the court can deny the motion or grant the motion.
+However, most judges are supposed to follow state-issued guidelines to provide fair sentencing based on your case.
+If the judge goes outside the sentencing guidelines or makes a mistake in classifying you, you may have grounds for a sentence appeal.
+After you file a motion for resentencing, the court can deny the motion or grant the motion.
 If the court grants the motion for resentencing, the judge can:

 • Change the sentence